LogtalkDotOrg/logtalk3/tools/profiler/NOTES.md

 Logtalk also supports the YAP tick profiler (using the latest YAP development version) and the SWI-Prolog XPCE profiler.
-When using the XPCE profiler, you can avoid profiling the Logtalk compiler (which is invoked e.g. when you use the `(::)/2` message-sending operator at the top-level) by compiling your code with the `optimize` flag turned on:
+When using the XPCE profiler, you can avoid profiling the Logtalk compiler (which is invoked e.g. when you use the `::/2` message-sending operator at the top-level interpreter) by compiling your code with the `optimize` flag turned on:

 	?- set_logtalk_flag(optimize, on).
 	true.